Email/Interviewing tips

 Before an article can be written, there must be an interview and initial contact.
-Since this internship consists of interviewing/contacting professionals in Tallahassee and Faculty at FSU, it is important that you are presenting a respectful, professional image in all correspondents made.
+Because this internship consists of interviewing/contacting faculty members at FSU and professionals in Tallahassee, presenting a respectful, professional image in all correspondence is important.

 Email Tips